DylanMaxStermer/RNAseqSnakemake/README.md

 - Each contrast file defines one pairwise comparison
 - Samples not listed in a contrast file are excluded from that comparison

+### analysis

+- This is where Rmd should be kept for each project.
+- New scripts can also be made here

 ## Overview